Google running 'thank you coronavirus helpers' Doodle series - 9to5Google

 This Google Doodles series — usually reserved for multi-week sporting events like the Olympics and World Cup — coincides with National Public Health Week in the US.

 The first thanks public health workers and researchers in the scientific community.
-Given that there will be 14 in the series, Google is using the same basic format with the “G” sending a heart to an ‘e’ that’s been themed.
+Given that there will be several Doodles in this series, Google is using the same basic format where the “G” sends heart/thanks/appreciation/respect to a themed “e” at the end.

 Monday’s features graphs depicting curves, while the one tomorrow sees the last letter dressed in scrubs.
 The Search homepage at the bottom notes who Google is recognizing that day.